 12. The Tiger and the Snow (2005)

-Attilio (Roberto Benigni) is a divorced older man with two teenaged daughters, and he's hopelessly in love with his journalist coworker Vittoria (Nicoletta Braschi).
+Attilio (played by Roberto Benigni) is a divorced older man with two teenaged daughters, and he's hopelessly in love with his journalist co-worker Vittoria (played by Nicoletta Braschi).

 He's constantly trying to win her over, doing things like following her around (as amicably as that can be) and manufacturing ways for them to talk.
 In return, she's evasive but full of mixed signals.